pedromaltez/pf-react/README.md

 `/products` - Shows a user a list of available products

-`/checkout` - Shows the user their shopping cart and total order value and let's a user place the order
+`/checkout` - Shows the user their shopping cart and total order value and allows a user place the order

 ## Tasks

 ### Task 1 - Fix the routing
 The routes described above are not working, and you will be presented with an error if you have just ran `npm run start`

-Please use your debugging skills to workout why you can't navigate to routes such as `/products`' and resolve this issue.
+Please use your debugging skills to workout why you can't navigate to routes such as `/products` and resolve this issue.

 ### Task 2 - React State Management
 On the `/products` route you should be able to browse a list of products, and on each one 'Add to cart' can be clicked.